Truthmedia123/newapp/NETLIFY_SETUP.md

    - Ensure Git Gateway is enabled
    - Check that your email is added to the Identity service
    - Verify your site is deployed via Netlify (localhost won't work for authentication)
+   - Make sure you're accessing the CMS at your actual deployed URL

 2. **Content not appearing**:
    - Check that you clicked "Publish" after creating content